damonreeve/hyde/data-enrichment.md

 }
 ```

-The bidder needs to be set up to allow users to target these segments.
+The bidder must be modified to allow end-users to target these segments.
 Specific advice and documentation can be provided by each data provider.

 ### Matching